AnthonyCxx/Notes-and-Writeups/C++/Input and Output/iomanip.md

 ```

 ### fixed/scientific/hexfloat/defaultfloat
+All definitions are from [cplusplus.com: _\<ios\>](https://www.cplusplus.com/reference/ios/).

 #### fixed
 "When floatfield is set to fixed, floating-point values are written using fixed-point notation: the value is represented with exactly as many digits in the
-decimal part as specified by the precision field (precision) and with no exponent part." -[std::fixed, cplusplus.com](https://www.cplusplus.com/reference/ios/fixed/).
+decimal part as specified by the _precision_ field and with no exponent part." -[std::fixed, cplusplus.com](https://www.cplusplus.com/reference/ios/).

+#### scientific
+"When floatfield is set to scientific, floating-point values are written using [scientific notation](https://www.chem.tamu.edu/class/fyp/mathrev/mr-scnot.html):
+the value is represented always with only one digit before the decimal point, followed by the decimal point and as many decimal digits as the precision field (precision).
+Finally, this notation always includes an exponential part consisting on the letter e followed by an optional sign and three exponential digits."

+#### hexfloat
+"When floatfield is set to hexfloat, floating-point values are written using [hexadecimal format](https://www.tutorialspoint.com/hexadecimal-number-system)."

+#### defaultfloat
+"When floatfield is set to defaultfloat, floating-point values are written using the default notation: the representation uses as many meaningful digits as
+needed up to the stream's decimal precision (precision), counting both the digits before and after the decimal point (if any)."

 ```C++

 ```

 ### dec/hex/oct